 Did you know Wacom released XP drivers for their tablets all the way up to 2016?
 I didn't, so when I found out, I got a cheap used Wacom and, yup, it worked.
 Photoshop 7.0 and GIMP both play work well with the tablet, pressure sensitivity and all, so I can use them for digital art.

 For vector graphics, I got Inkscape 0.92.3, which I think was the last release for XP.
-I tried Macromedia Fireworks 8, but I couldn't get used to it.
+Macromedia Fireworks 8 is very nice to make graphics for web pages and the like.
 Something I installed immediately was Macromedia Flash 8.
 It's one of those things I regret not downloading as a child, but using it now is great; I actually feel like a kid in the 2000s.
 Swivel is available for converting Flash to video.

 I couldn't find any video editing software made in the last ten years that still supported XP, so I decided to go back to my roots and download Sony Vegas 9.
 It wasn't the version I used as a kid, but it looks the same (and the keygen had the same song).
 I know Vegas 9 wasn't the one I used because I still had project files from back then and when I opened them Vegas 9 told me they were old!
 Anyway, it works.
 Vegas 10 also works, but only the portable version as I couldn't get it to install without Windows Media Player 11.
 Movie Maker needs no introduction and I'm gonna use it when I need some of its instantly recognizable effects and transitions.
 I use ffmpeg on Linux a lot, so I was happy to learn that someone who goes by CoRoNe keeps updated versions of ffmpeg specifically made to run on XP.